GUXXdx/Dotfiles/README.md

 # My Dotfiles

-> All the dotfiles you will encounter are mere copies or modifications of VietPhunt's work
+> All the dotfiles you will encounter are mere copies or modifications of [VietPhunt's work](https://github.com/ViegPhunt).
+> Thanks to him
 ### This repository contains **all of my personal dotfiles**

 ## 📦 Included Configurations